 Both writers and readers would know what to expect.
 And since this applies to anyone writing a product review, other affiliate marketers could use it.

-So, we plugged in a few terms into Ahrefs Keyword Explorer and saw some potential keyword ideas.
+So, we plugged a few terms into Ahrefs Keyword Explorer and saw some potential keyword ideas.

 Both terms had low to medium difficulty scores:

 So, we decided to turn our product review-writing Google doc template into an article.
-As a result, it’s become the Parent Topic in Ahrefs for that term:
+That post brings in nearly 1,000 monthly page views to our blog.

 How you can model this:

-- Think about the skills you already have or documentation you’ve created to make your life easier (e.g., Google docs or spreadsheets)
+- Think about skills you already have or SOPs you’ve created

-- Refine your process into useful content that helps solve their problems
+- Refine your process into useful content that helps solve your reader’s problem

 3. Use a Keyword Research Tool Or Search Engine Hack (Free & Paid)

-There are plenty of tools you can use to help generate keywords (including search engines).
+You can use plenty of tools to help generate keywords (including search engines).
 Here’s what’s worked for us.

 Ahrefs is our go-to all-in-one tool.
 It’s fantastic for helping us with keyword research and provides other useful metrics, including: